UA-141369524-4

 -teas: green, black, and some herbal teas (chamomile, chicory root, peppermint).

 Peppermint tea is something I always keep in my “food-as-medicine” cabinet.
-It does wonders for stomaches and other body aches like headaches.
+It does wonders for some stomaches and other body aches like headaches.
+If it’s heartburn you’re experiencing, it will not feel like it’s helping so much and then it’s good to use food variety with the teas in the list above.

-And instead of reaching for candy or sugar sweets, you can chew on an anise star or make a low-sugar applesauce blueberry cobbler.
+And instead of reaching for candy or sugar sweets, you can chew on an anise star (like licorice) or make a simple applesauce blueberry cobbler.

 Cinnamon Donut (Baked) – Low-Sugar